NCAR/ccpp-framework/doc/briefing_pm.md

    reading several modules together.
 Realistically, only one or two people on the framework team can change capgen without breaking something downstream.
 One of them now lives overseas and rejects simplification attempts from the others.
-This is an inacceptable **bus-factor risk** that the redesign retires.
+This is an unacceptable **bus-factor risk** that the redesign retires.

 ---